sandeepkumarvenkatesh/Web.Development/index.md

 ## Welcome to Sandeep's GitHub Page

 I am a Mechanical Engineer, learning Web Development-HTML5, CSS and Javascript.
+I have experiece in design of mechanical components and assemblies, lately i got introduced to Wix website creator.
+I created few web pages using Wix.com, then got interested in web development.
+Here I am training myself in web development and learing new topics every day.

-You can see all my exercise files in my Github account, link is located towards left fo the page.
+You can see all my exercise files and project codes in my Github account, link is located towards left fo the page.

-Here are the list of projects I am working.
+Here are the list of projects I am working on.
 - [Project 1](https://sandeepkumarvenkatesh.github.io/Web.Development/)

 <!-- You can use the [editor on GitHub](https://github.com/sandeepkumarvenkatesh/Web.Development/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.